How To Make Your Own Balled Head Pins For Earrings

 This is a really simple technique and is great for using when creating handmade earrings.
-The ball can be used as a decorative effect or act as a stopper if you would like to thread beads on to them.
+The ball can be used as a decorative effect or act as a stopper if you would like to thread beads onto them.

-Kim walks you through every step from creating the balls, finishing them to transforming them into simple bead earrings.
+In the video tutorial below, Kim walks you through every step from creating the balls, finishing them to transforming them into simple bead earrings.

 2. Quench in cold water.

 3. Repeat with another piece of wire and ensure the balls are the same size.

 4. Next, you need to clean the head pins by either pickling the piece or using wet and dry sheets.

 5. Use a rawhide mallet to work harden your head pins by gently tapping them on a steel block.

 Optional: For a decorative effect, you can use a ball pein hammer to gently tap the ball so it turns into a coin shape.